Dr Jon Stone

 Qualifications: MBChB MRCP PhD

-My PhD was a case control study of functional weakness.
-With colleagues Michael Sharpe, Alan Carson and Charles Warlow I have also worked on the Scottish Neurological Symptoms Study (SNSS), (a large epidemiological study in neurology outpatients), a randomised controlled trial of treatment of guided self-help published in 2011, a functional MRI study of functional paralysis and systematic reviews.
-I have been an advisor to the DSM-5 and ICD-11 on this topic.
+Dr Stone’s PhD was a case control study of functional weakness.
+With colleagues Michael Sharpe, Alan Carson and Charles Warlow he has also worked on the Scottish Neurological Symptoms Study (SNSS), (a large epidemiological study in neurology outpatients), a randomised controlled trial of treatment of guided self-help published in 2011, a functional MRI study of functional paralysis and systematic reviews.
+Dr Stone has also been an advisor to the DSM-5 and ICD-11 on this topic.

-I am pursuing further descriptive clinical research and piloting multidisciplinary treatments involving neurology and psychiatry.
-I am especially interested in developing treatments for functional weakness with a view to further randomised controlled trials.
+Dr Stone is pursuing further descriptive clinical research and piloting multidisciplinary treatments involving neurology and psychiatry.
+He is especially interested in developing treatments for functional weakness with a view to further randomised controlled trials.

-I run a weekly clinic for patients with functional neurological symptoms at the Western General Hospital in Edinburgh but I receive more clinical referrals than I can see.
-Usually I am unable to see referrals from outside South East Scotland and I do not carry out private practice.
+Dr Stone runs a weekly clinic for patients with functional neurological symptoms at the Western General Hospital in Edinburgh but receives more clinical referrals than he can see.
+Usually, Stone is unable to see referrals from outside South East Scotland and does not carry out private practice.